MASangys/wikipedia.zh/Page/模块:Hatnote.md

 -----

-\-- Format link -- -- Makes a wikilink from the given link and display values.
+\-- Format link 格式化链接 -- -- Makes a wikilink from the given link and display values.
 Links are escaped -- with colons if necessary, and links to sections are detected and displayed -- with " § " as a separator rather than the standard MediaWiki "\#".
 Used in -- the  template.

 -----